 4. UC graduates are able to demonstrate Aboriginal and Torres Strait Islander ways of knowing, being and doing - apply their knowledge to working with Indigenous Australians in socially just ways

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 There are no essential text books for Introductory Nutrition.
-The texts below are recommended if you would like to supplement your learning:
+The text below is recommended if you would like to do additional reading:

-These books are available on short-term loan from the library.
-There is no need to purchase these books.
+Copies of Understanding Nutrition are available on short-term loan from the library.
+There is no need to purchase this book.